oshaughnessy/maysl.soccer/_pages/coaches.md

 1. **Register** as a coach at [GotSport](https://system.gotsport.com/programs/4K7316426?reg_role=coach )

+Once you've registered at GotSport, you should see a list of things to do in your account dashboard.
+Links for each class or form are right there in the list, under the _Details_ column.
+Please be sure to use your full legal name for all of the forms.

 2. Complete **coaching classes**.
-All coaches must complete these classes every year.
-   Please find them at the end of the [CalNorth Coaching Education]( https://www.calnorth.org/coachingeducation) page, under "Additional Coaching Education".
-   You'll need to complete and submit each of the required lessons listed there, "Introduction to Safe and Healthy Playing Environments" and "Safe Sport Training".
+You'll need to complete and submit each of the lessons listed there, "Introduction to Safe and Healthy Playing Environments" and "Safe Sport Training".
+Each one takes 15-30 minutes.

-   Be sure to use your full legal name when you register for the courses.
+3. You'll also need to submit a form for a **background check**.

-3. Register a **Live Scan**.
+4. Register a **Live Scan**.
 This only needs to be done once by each league coach -- you don't need to do it annually -- but a Live Scan for another sport or league cannot be used by MAYSL.
    1. Fill out the [MAYSL Live Scan form](/files/calnorth-livescan-2022.pdf).